dingherself/intro/handouts/_posts/2025-09-24-anselm-aquinas.md

 - Against (2): Self-moved movement?
 - Against (3): Can’t the chain go back forever?
+  - Eternal chain: Aristotle.
-  - A moved by B moved by C moved by A…
+  - Circular chain: A moved by B moved by C moved by A…
 - Against (5): Does the unmoved first mover have to be God?
   - Is the unmoved first mover all-powerful? all-good? all-knowing?